web-platform-tests/rfcs/rfcs/polyfill_testing.md

 ```

 This transparent injection of the polyfill script allows the injected script to
-run before any tests, and on all loaded html documents including ref tests which
+run before any tests, and on all loaded HTML documents including reftests which
 often don't include any script resources without requiring any modification to
 existing test files.
 It also supports testing in a local browser as `wpt serve`
 responses are similarly modified.